Variational analysis of determinantal varieties

 where $r\le \min\{m,n\}$ is the rank parameter.
 In fact, $\boundedrank$ is a real algebraic variety, commonly referred to as the \emph{determinantal variety} \cite{harris2013algebraic}, and the concepts can be extended to tensor determinantal varieties~\cite{kutschan2018tangentTT,gao2025lowranktucker}.

-First-order variational results on $\boundedrank$ \cite{luke2013Mordukhovichcone,cason2013iterative,hosseini2019MordukhovichClarke,olikier2022continuity}, including the characterization of its tangent and normal cones, have contributed to low-rank optimization by allowing the derivation of first-order optimality conditions and supporting the development of geometric methods \cite{schneider2015Lojaconvergence,olikier2023RFDR,olikier2025PGD,olikier2025gauss}.
+First-order variational results on $\boundedrank$ \cite{luke2013Mordukhovichcone,cason2013iterative,hosseini2019MordukhovichClarke,olikier2022continuity}, including the characterization of its tangent and normal cones, have contributed to low-rank optimization by allowing the derivation of first-order optimality conditions and supporting the development of geometric methods \cite{schneider2015Lojaconvergence,gao2022rankadap,olikier2023RFDR,olikier2025PGD,olikier2025gauss}.
 Furthermore, imposing an additional constraint $\hanifold$ on low-rank optimization has attracted growing interest in the geometry of $\boundedrank\cap\hanifold$, which, however, was previously treated on a case-by-case basis for different $\hanifold$ in the literature~\cite{cason2013iterative,tam2017sparsesdp,li2020jotaspectral,li2023normalboundedaffine,yang2025spacedecouple}.

-Moreover, the second-order geometry of $\boundedrank$ remains unclear, mainly due to two obstacles: 1) second-order analysis in essence captures curvature information \cite{bonnans2000perturbationanalysis,gfrerer2017robinsonstability}, thereby appearing more involved than the first-order counterpart; 2) the determinantal variety is both nonconvex and nonsmooth~\cite{olikier2022continuity,levin2023remedy}, hindering the direct use of standard analysis tools.
+Moreover, the second-order geometry of $\boundedrank$ remains unclear, mainly due to two obstacles: 1) second-order analysis in essence captures curvature information \cite{bonnans2000perturbationanalysis,gfrerer2017robinsonstability}, thereby appearing more involved than the first-order counterpart; 2) the determinantal variety is both nonconvex and nonsmooth~\cite{olikier2022continuity,levin2023remedy}, hindering the direct use of standard tools in variational analysis.